adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 The values given for these configuration items can be a mix of string characters and one or more attribute names enclosed in curly-braces "{}".
 The fixed characters are combined with the attribute value to form the string used in processing the user.

-Note that `user_username_format` configuration item will need to produce an email address if the federated domain is using email-based login.
-That can happen because the field itself contains an email address, or because you set the format string to something like `{attrname}@example.com`.
+For domains that use username-based login, the `user_username_format` configuration item should not produce an email address; the "@" character is not allowed in usernames used in username-based login.

-For domains that use username-based login, the `user_username_format` configuration item should not produce an email address, and that happen because the attribute you choose likely doesn't contain one.
-Note that the "@" character is not allowed in usernames used in username-based login.
+If you are using username-based login, you must still provide a unique email address for every user, and that email address must be in a domain that the organization has claimed and owns.
+User Sync will not add a user to the Adobe organization without an email address.

 ---